 From Highway 12, it begins as a paved road, but once it passes Kodachrome Basin State Park, it turns to gravel.

-The scenery along the 90-minute journey is excellent and can usually be completed in a 2WD car (although not after rain when it is impassable even in a 4×4).
+The scenery along the 90-minute journey is excellent, and the road is usually passable in a 2WD car (though not after rain, when it can be impassable even in a 4×4).

 Be sure to stop at Grosvenor Arch, a double arch only a short detour from the main Cottonwood Canyon Road.